Frequently asked questions about data protection in Azure Information Protection

-Absolutely, and the nice thing is, users will be able to seamlessly protect and consume protected emails and attachments across the two Exchange deployments.
+Absolutely, and the nice thing is, users are able to seamlessly protect and consume protected emails and attachments across the two Exchange deployments.
 For this configuration, activate Azure RMS and enable IRM for Exchange Online, then deploy and configure the RMS connector for Exchange Server.

 If I use this protection for my production environment, is my company then locked into the solution or risk losing access to content that we protected with Azure RMS?